kdsuneraavinash/theme_provider/README.md

 ### Loading saved theme

-`defaultThemeId` will be used to determine the initial theme.
+`defaultThemeId` will always be used to determine the initial theme.
+(If not provided the first theme you specify will be the default app theme.)
-But you can load thee previous theme by using:
+But you can manually load the previous(saved) theme by using:

 ```dart
  ThemeProvider.controllerOf(context).loadThemeFromDisk();
 ```

-**Warning: Loading the theme will redraw you app.**
+**Warning: Loading a theme will redraw you app.**
 So if you loaded the theme immediately at startup, user will see a fliker.

 So it is recommended that if you want to load the theme at startup,